min2ha/ukwa-site/content/target/69584/index.en.md

   "date": "2018-08-03T09:00:00",
   "open_access": false,
   "target_url": "http://www.azmag.co.uk/",
-  "description": "An online zine focused on the aim of creating a voice and a platform for those who have felt excluded from the wider LGBT+ community.\r\n ", "end_date": null,
+  "description": "An online zine focused on the aim of creating a voice and a platform for those who have felt excluded from the wider LGBT+ community.\n ", "end_date": null,
   "title": "AZ Magazine ",
   "record_id": "20180803T090000/+EW5AzxcFdYEY83/dWQT3g==",